7mind/blog/_posts/2019-08-07-lightweight-reflection.md

 `TypeTag` lets you do a lot more.
 Essentially, `scala-reflect` and `TypeTag` machinery are chunks of internal compiler data structures and tools exposed directly to the user.
 Though the most important operations are equality check (`=:=`) and subtype check (`<:<`) --- in case you have them you may implement whatever else you need at least semi-automatically.

-Concept of a type tag is a cornerstone for our project --- [distage](https://izumi.7mind.io/latest/release/doc/distage/index.html) --- smart module system for Scala, featuring a solver and a dependency injection mechanism.
+The concept of a type tag is a cornerstone of our project --- [distage](https://izumi.7mind.io/latest/release/doc/distage/index.html) --- a smart module system for Scala featuring a solver and a dependency injection mechanism.

 Type tags allows us to turn an arbitrary function into an entity which may be introspected at both compile time and run time ([Scastie](https://scastie.scala-lang.org/Xn6CdjfkRAS8Sx9xhRmn0A)):